The Three-Body Problem: A Sci-Fi Epic That Redefines Civilization’s Place in the Universe

 Final Thoughts: A Sci-Fi Masterpiece or a Thought Experiment?

-This book doesn’t just linger in your mind — it alters how you see the universe.
+This book does not just linger in your mind.
+It alters how you see the universe.
 The framing of the physics problem as an immersive video game was a stroke of genius, setting up the book’s moral and ethical dilemmas perfectly.